FREDVUNI/prisma-express/README.md

 # prisma-node-restAPI

-  Rest API in nodeJS using prisma ORM and postgresQL
+Rest API in Node , Express app server using prisma ORM and postgresQL